sknampally/byndrDapp/README.md

 1. This code works under only on the Kovan network
 2. Git clone or download the entire folder and open a command prompt in the root directory of the folder (https://github.com/sknampally/byndrDapp)
-3. Deploy the app using the command (node can be installed from https://nodejs.org/en/download/) `node byndrDapp.js`
+3. If NodeJs is not installed, install using nodejs from https://nodejs.org/en/download/ .
+Deploy the app using the command `node byndrDapp.js`
 4. You should get a response
     `Dapp started on port 3000`